cudmorelab/cudmorelab.github.io/_posts/2021-10-27-software-development.md

 I generally use the [Google DocString](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) format.

 Once you have some working code, you then want to write more narrative descriptions of how to use it, describe the GUI, give your methods, and expose your pitfalls.
-In general, I use [MkDocs] and when feeling fancy, I use [Spinx][sphinx].
+In general, we use [MkDocs] and when feeling fancy use [Spinx][sphinx].

 MkDocs is driven by text files written in the [markdown](https://daringfireball.net/projects/markdown/) format.
-I find this awesome, easy, and everything is just text.
+We find this awesome, easy, and everything is just text.
 For example, this document you are reading is written in Markdown!

 # Jupyter notebooks